SAFE-Stack/docs/docs/recipes/upgrading/v4-to-v5.md

     </PropertyGroup>
     ```

-1. Upgrade .NET dependencies to latest version:
+1. Upgrade .NET dependencies to latest versions:

 	Update your `paket.dependencies` with: